-Dr Desmond Oriakhogba is a postdoctoral research fellow at the Public Law Department; and a postdoctoral researcher under the DST/NRF SARChI Research Chair in Intellectual Property, Innovation and Development, Commercial Law Department, University of Cape Town.
+In 2019 - 2020, Dr Desmond Oriakhogba was a postdoctoral research fellow at the Public Law Department; and a postdoctoral researcher under the DST/NRF SARChI Research Chair in Intellectual Property, Innovation and Development, Commercial Law Department, University of Cape Town.
 He is also a Queen Elizabeth Scholar with the Open African Innovation Research (OpenAIR) Network.
 He obtained his PhD in Commercial Law (specialising in intellectual property and competition law), from the University of Cape Town; and his LLM and LLB degrees from the University of Benin, Nigeria.
-He is a qualified solicitor and barrister of the Supreme Court of Nigeria.
+Dr Oriakhogba is a qualified solicitor and barrister of the Supreme Court of Nigeria.

 LLB student research assistantships